SK4087/fraud-detection-analysis/README.md

 - Transaction patterns

 5. Key Findings

 5.1 Fraud rates vary by time of day
-Fraud rates vary depending on the time of day.
+Fraud rates vary by time of day.
 The highest rate occurs around 18:00 (approximately 1.3%), while the lowest occurs around 17:00 (approximately 0.7%).
 This indicates that fraud risk can be nearly twice as high during peak hours.

 5.2 Certain locations show elevated risk